How to uninstall software in Windows

 If a program is no longer being used, or additional space is required, it may be necessary to uninstall or delete the software.
 The following sections contain a variety of different methods for uninstalling programs from a computer running Microsoft Windows, as well as the pros and cons of each.
 To proceed, you can read through all of the options or select one from the list below.

 Install and Uninstall option

 Pro: Will remove all or the majority of all files copied to the computer during installation.

 Con: Not all programs support or use this feature.

 - Open the Control Panel or press the Windows key, type Control Panel, and then press Enter.

 - In the new window, select the program you want to uninstall and click the Change, Remove, or Uninstall button.

 If you don't know what it is, we suggest it not be removed or ask someone who knows before proceeding.

 If the program or game is not listed, continue reading this document for alternative methods to uninstalling software.

 Pro: Created by a program's developer and allows for the deletion of any files that were originally installed.

 Con: May cause errors as it can delete files that are currently used by other programs.

 - Click Start.

 - Open the Programs folder under Programs or All Programs.

-- Within the folder, look for an Unwise or Uninstall shortcut.
+- In the folder, look for an Unwise or Uninstall shortcut.

 - Click this shortcut to begin the uninstallation process.

 - Open Windows Explorer.

 - In Explorer, open the folder containing the program you want to uninstall.
 If you're not sure where the folder is located, a good place to check first would be the Program Files folder.

 - Once the folder is opened, look for an Unwise or Uninstall shortcut link or executable program.

 Do not search for unwise.exe since it's likely several of these files exist on your computer and may be associated with another program.

 If the program or game you have does not have this option, continue reading this document for alternative methods to uninstalling software.